TextGrabber2-app/TextGrabber2/README.md

 It also functions effectively for any form of image copying.

+In macOS Tahoe and later, you can directly extract text from copied images using Spotlight, through the action called `Extract Text from Copied Image`.

 > Note that keyboard shortcuts can be remapped (and it's recommended since pressing 4 keys is a bit clunky).
 Please check out Apple's [documentation](https://support.apple.com/guide/mac-help/mchlp2271/mac) for details.
 >
 > Learn more [here](https://github.com/TextGrabber2-app/TextGrabber2/wiki#capture-screen-on-mac).